Education and research

-Our ambision is that Circle U. will give a framework for increased student centered cooperation.
-We aim at making it easier and more attractive to go on a student exchange and establish new oportunities for cooperation, and lay the foundation for stronger academic collaboration.
+Our ambition is that Circle U. will give a framework for increased student centered cooperation.
+We aim at making it easier and more attractive to go on a student exchange and establish new opportunities for cooperation, and lay the foundation for stronger academic collaboration.
 In the future, this will result in students:

 - being part of a seamless European campus